Derek-meng/jubilee-laravel-auth/README.md

 -
 If you are using Laravel 5.5 or higher the package will automatically register itself.

-Otherwise you need to add Jubilee\Click108\TwelveConstellationsProvider to
+Otherwise you need to add Jubilee\Auth\AuthProvider and Jubilee\Auth\FacebookProvider to

 your [providers](https://laravel.com/docs/master/providers#registering-providers) array.